aprilhartley/UKB_Genetics/README.md

 ```

 **gwasurvivr.R** <br>
 Script to run survival (cox proportional hazards) GWAS in R using the gwasurvivr package.
 Runs on Plink files in 50 chunks per chromosome.
-Need to fix memory errors for larger chromosomes.
+Need to specific maximum memory from the node in the bash script to ensure the job completes.
 Output files can be combined using the code:

 ```
 for i in {1..22} ; do